 - Remove drain hose from rear bumper or exterior storage compartment. - 2.
 Remove dust cap from drain and connect drain hose.
 Be sure it is firmly attached. - 3.
 Place the other end of sewer hose into disposal opening. - 4.
-Open the sewage valve with a quick pull.
-OPEN ONE VALVE AT A TIME.
-Move hose gently about to dislodge any waste and to ensure complete drainage.
+Open the black water dump valve with a quick pull and make sure there are no sags in the hose.
+Move the hose gently about to dislodge any waste and ensure complete drainage.
+Close black water valve as soon as tank is empty.